Your book, your vision.

 A detailed developmental (content/substantive) edit, with chapter-by-chapter notes on the plot, pacing, characterization, story structure, and more; followed by a line edit in which I pay attention to language, grammar, syntax, usage errors, subject-verb agreement, etc. I’ll also address awkward language, repetition, wordiness, overwriting, and other linguistic issues.
 This does not include fact checking or close proofreading/copy editing.
 Includes a diagnostic reading and phone consultation.

-for those who would like ongoing coaching, either on a specific project or throughout the writing and publishing process, I also offer coaching packages.
+For those who would like ongoing coaching, either on a specific project or throughout the writing and publishing process, I also offer coaching packages and a la cart coaching.
 You can find complete descriptions here.

 More Client Comments:

 “I have authored three books and used numerous editors but none come close to Jaden Terrell’s editing.
 Ms Terrell was kind enough to take me on for my third book, Poison Promise.
 She uniquely focuses on the story – its flow, its continuity and its message(s).
 She patiently taught me how important character point of view (POV) is and how POV relates to the reader’s perspective.
 She taught me subtle tricks you’ll never learn from traditional editors… Moreover, Ms. Terrell does her work quickly and efficiently.
 Her editing turnaround time is uniquely fast as well as accurate and she is always there for you should you have a question.
 I will certainly use Jaden Terrell again for my next book and I strongly recommend her to you.”

 – Paul Evancoe – author of Own the Night, Violent Peace and Poison Promise“